 The banking industry in Latin America is solid and growing steadily.
 In fact, for the purpose of this study, I think is helpful for me to distinguish between an emerging banking industry and a matured banking industry.
 Accordingly, an emerging banking industry is one where banking assets in a country comprise less than 80% of the country’s GDP or in the same fashion, outstanding loans in the banking system comprise less than 60% of the country’s GDP.
 Likewise, a matured banking industry is one where banking assets in a country comprise more than 80% of the country’s GDP or in the same fashion, outstanding loans in the banking system comprise more than 60% of the country’s GDP.
 Altogether, the banking industry in Latin America stands at close to $ 5 trillion worth of assets or just over 100% of GDP according to Latin Finance.
 As a consequence, the region has just recently reached maturity as a whole but currently with room for expansion except for Brazil, Chile, Colombia and Panama.
 Moreover, the banking industry in Latin America is fairly fragmented meaning that there are several important players rather than just a few.
 Indeed, out of nearly $ 5 trillion in banking assets and roughly $ 3 trillion worth of retail deposits throughout the subcontinent, a colossal total of 100 of the top banks in the region contain around $ 3.5 trillion in assets.
-Similarly, the asset portfolio of the banking industry as a whole in Latin America includes around $ 2 trillion worth of existing business loans, approximately $ 800 billion worth of sovereign bond and note holdings, roughly $ 1 trillion of home mortgages outstanding and just over $ 1 trillion worth of other assets like reserves and cash in vaults.
+Similarly, the asset portfolio of the banking industry as a whole in Latin America includes around $ 1.6 trillion worth of existing business loans, approximately $ 1 trillion worth of sovereign bond and note holdings, roughly $ 1 trillion of home mortgages outstanding and over $ 1 trillion worth of other assets like reserves and cash in vaults.
 In addition, approximately half of all adults in the region are bancarized meaning they have bank accounts in their names.
 By the same token, it is also helpful for me to go over major countries in Latin America and detail the industry in terms of assets, players and whether the country has an emerging or matured banking industry as follows:

 Brazil: the country has a matured banking industry reaching close to $ 1.8 trillion worth of assets.
 Major players representing over 90% of the market include Banco Itaú Unibanco S.A., Banco do Brasil S.A., Bradesco S.A., Caixa Econômica Federal S.A., Banco Santander Brasil S.A., HSBC Bank Brasil S.A., Banco Safra S.A., Banco Votorantim S.A., BTG Pactual S.A., Barinsul S.A., Deutsche Bank Brasil S.A., Citibank Brasil S.A., JP Morgan Brasil S.A., Banco Volkswagen S.A., Banco do Nordeste S.A., Banco BMG S.A., BNP Paribas Brasil S.A., Banco Panamericano S.A., Banco Industrial e Comercial S.A. and Banco Alfa S.A.
 Moreover, although fairly fragmented, Banco Itaú Unibanco, Banco do Brasil, Bradesco, Caixa Econômica Federal and Banco Santander Brasil alone by themselves comprise close to 80% of the market in Brazil.
 Caixa Econômica Federal is solely a state-owned development and residential mortgage bank whereas BTG Pactual is solely an investment bank and broker-dealer.
 In addition, Banco do Brasil is a commercial bank that trades in Brazil and controlled by the Brazilian state.